Can I get married during Coronavirus (COVID-19)?

 Can I get married during the Coronavirus pandemic?

-Yes, you most certainly can get married during COVID-19, but you may need to adjust how and where the marriage takes place.
+Yes, you most certainly can get married during COVID-19, but government restrictions and health orders currently apply.
+You may need to adjust how and where the marriage takes place.

 How will COVID-19 affect my wedding plans?

 The Australian government advises that "public gatherings and social occasions significantly increase the risk of COVID-19 spreading."
 It is recommended that when we are around other people, it is important we practice physical distancing – also called social distancing – and good hygiene.
 It is a government recommendation that people should consider downloading the COVIDSafe app.

 Consider how you will encourage people to maintain recommended distancing measures (1.5) during celebrations.
 This is likely to affect seating, group photographs and congratulatory hugs (to name just a few).

 The NSW government requires marrying couples to keep a list of the names and contact details for all people attending the wedding (this includes guests and suppliers).
 You must share this list with Laura (and your venue) prior to the marriage taking place.